TurtleEngr/my-utility-scripts/doc/section-count.md

 # ERRORS

+Fatal Error: no options

+Fatal Error: no -f

-Fatal Error:
+Fatal Error: File not readable

-Warning:

 Many error messages may describe where the error is located, with the following log message format:

     Program: PID NNNN: Message [LINE](ErrNo)

-# EXAMPLES

 # ENVIRONMENT